Madō Monogatari

 Madō Monogatari, (Note: 魔導物語 (lit.
-'A tale of sorcery' or 'A story of sorcery') romanized as Madou Monogatari or Madoh Monogatari in some versions.) known in the American release version as Sorcery Saga, is a series of first-person dungeon crawler role-playing video games by Compile.
+'A tale of sorcery' or 'A story of sorcery') romanized as Madou Monogatari or Madoh Monogatari in some versions.) formerly known as Sorcery Saga outside Japan, is a dungeon crawler role-playing video game franchise created by Compile.
 The first game was released in 1990 for MSX2.
 Sega published the Game Gear remakes based on 1-2-3.
 The characters of this series would later be used in the puzzle game Puyo Puyo.

 The plot of the first game consists of a six-year-old named Arle Nadja, who has passed the written test and she needs to scale a giant tower to pass the actual test.
 In the second game, ten years later, Arle Nadja encounters Schezo Wegey, and also Satan (Dark Prince outside of Japan), and in the end Carbuncle joins Arle Nadja.